Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Testing for Corrosion

-The most efficient corrosion analysis test in a climate chamber is completed through the use of a salt spray that accelerates the effects of corrosive attack.
-There are three common types of corrosion tests, which are:
+The most effective corrosion analysis in a climate chamber is conducted using a salt spray, which accelerates the corrosive effects.
+The three common types of corrosion tests are:

-followed by a drying phase with low humidity to allow the salt time to trigger
+Dry Corrosion – This method involves applying salt spray followed by a drying phase with low humidity, allowing the salt to initiate corrosion.

-Continuous Salt Spray – In the continuous salt spray process, the specimen is continually exposed to salt spray throughout the duration of the test.
+Continuous Salt Spray – In this approach, the specimen is continuously exposed to salt spray throughout the entire test period.

-Alternate Salt Spray – The alternate salt spray process is a combination of dry corrosion testing and continuous salt spray.
-The specimen is exposed to the salt spray and given periods of rest without the inclusion of lowered humidity.
+Alternate Salt Spray – This test combines elements of dry corrosion and continuous salt spray.
+The specimen is alternately exposed to salt spray and given periods without it, without lowering humidity.

-In a climate chamber, corrosion is produced using a solution of salt and water to generate a salt water fog, whose pH value changes in accordance with the type of test being completed.
-To test the effects of corrosion on paints, it is necessary to make a gash or cut in the painted surface to see how corrosion affects the incision.
+In a climate chamber, corrosion is simulated using a saltwater solution to create a salt fog, with the pH adjusted according to the test requirements.
+For testing corrosion effects on paints, a cut or scratch is made on the painted surface to observe how corrosion affects the damaged area.

 Thermal Shock